National Security and Public Safety

 Strategic Foresight Training Workshop

-On November 18–19, 2014 The Conference Board of Canada will be offering a two-day Strategic Foresight Training workshop in Ottawa.
+On March 7-10, 2017 The Conference Board of Canada will be offering a three-day Strategic Foresight Training workshop in Ottawa.
 Dr. Peter Bishop, former director of the Master’s degree in Foresight at the University of Houston will be leading the workshop which is based on the Certificate in Strategic Foresight that the University offers.
-Dr. Bishop’s previous workshop in February 2014 was heavily oversubscribed and we are pleased to be able to offer this course once again in Ottawa.

 The Facilitator: Dr. Bishop is a distinguished foresight professional with extensive experience in teaching and consulting in the field.
 He has run a number of versions of this program for several sections of the US Defence Intelligence Agency as well as Health Canada and Policy Horizons Canada.
 Together with Dr. Andy Hines, Dr. Bishop has recently published a textbook on the field, Teaching about the Future: The Basics of Foresight Education.